 - 1. Unit Leadership Roster and Unit Roster. - 2.
-Swim check forms (if swim check is performed before camp, but within the calendar year). - 3.
-Youth Protection Certificates or other proof of training (copies) for all adults staying in camp. - 4.
+Swim check forms (if swim check is performed before camp, but within the calendar year) - 3.
+Youth Protection Certificates or other proof of training (copies) for all adults staying in camp - 4.
 Any other applicable certificates including CPR, Safety Afloat, Safe Swim Defense, etc. - 5.
-BSA Health and Medical form Parts A, B, C for anyone spending 72+ hours at camp. - 6.
-Proof of insurance for out-of-council units. - 7.
-Shared Full Time Leader Days and Part Time Leader Days forms.
+BSA Health and Medical form Parts A and B for anyone staying at camp - 6.
+Proof of insurance for out-of-council units - 7.
+Check Out Form for each Scout - 8.
+Shared Full Time Leader Days and Part Time Leader Days forms